MoldyMacaroniX/dashword.net/_src/posts/geometry-dashs-gd10-credits-level-rated-despite-stealing-every-part.md

 - No level deserves special privileges.
 The rules should apply to all levels just the same.
 Someone shouldn't get a rated level just because they are popular or had it featured in a popular video.

 If these two points could be met, I believe controversies like this would be far less common.
 The issue is nobody really understands the rules—[if there even are any](#argument-1%3A-gd10-deserves-an-exception-to-the-rule-for-being-in-the-official-gd10-video).

+---

+Feel free to let me know your opinion in the comments.
+I'd love to spark some healthy discussion about this topic, as this is a discussion that needs to be had in order to determine what precedents there are for rated levels.
+And there are precedents—such as stolen levels not being allowed.